 Fasciculation or muscle twitch is the involuntary contraction of small muscles in the body.
-Most people experience twitching in their eyelid.
-Muscles twitches are not painful and are usually not a cause for concern.
-But, it can be a symptom of some serious health condition like amyotrophic lateral sclerosis (ALS) or otherwise known as Lou Gehrig’s disease.
+Most people experience twitching in their eyelids.
+Muscle twitches are not painful and are usually not a cause for concern.
+But, it can be a symptom of some serious health conditions like amyotrophic lateral sclerosis (ALS) or otherwise known as Lou Gehrig’s disease.
 So, it is always better to get persistent muscle twitches evaluated by a medical professional.

-Persistent muscle twitches or tingling sensations or numbness in one or more muscles of the body is called benign fasciculation syndrome (BFS).
+Persistent muscle twitches or numbness or tingling sensations in one or more muscles of the body is called benign fasciculation syndrome (BFS).
 Usually, the spasms seen in BFS do not cause sudden jerking or full contraction of the muscles, but they are strong enough for the person to feel them.

 Muscle twitches occur when the motor units, which are the muscles and nerve fibers that work together to contract a muscle, get stimulated on their own.
 This causes involuntary, unexpected, and sudden fasciculations that are out of the brain’s control.
 BFS either lasts for a long period of time or keeps coming back regularly.

 What Are the Symptoms of Benign Fasciculation Syndrome?

 The primary symptom of BFS is muscle twitching, numbness, or tingling sensation.
 People with this condition may have twitches in their eyes, tongue, arms, thumb, feet, thighs, and calves.
 Some people also experience muscle cramps.
 The most common places where people experience twitching are in the calves and thighs.
 Fasciculations are more noticeable when the person is at rest.

 - Pain and weakness in the affected muscle.